zotero/citeproc-js-server/README.md

 - error   5000
 - silent  Infinity

+The level at which the server runs is specified in the config file, as the `logLevel` parameter.

-To create a log message at a particular level, just use, for example,
+In the code, to create a log message at a particular level, for example,

 ```javascript
 log.warn("Uh-oh!");
 ```

-## Invoking the service
+## Using the web service

 The service responds to HTTP `OPTIONS` or `POST` requests only.